gjmcn/zap/docs/contents-md/Classes.md

     ```
     Animal = class name ()

+    new Animal 'Alex'   // Animal {name: "Alex"}

     \Animal 'Alex'      // TypeError: Class constructor Animal cannot
                         // be invoked without 'new'
     ```

-Use  [`::`](?Get-Property#colon-proto-getter) to add functions to an objects prototype — i.e. to add methods to a class:
+Use [`::`](?Get-Property#colon-proto-getter) to add a function to an object's prototype — i.e. to add a method to a class:

 ```
 Animal = class name ()